-5. Plant Too Much: Don’t crowd your landscaping by including too many trees and plants.
+5. Plant Too Much: Most new plantings are small.
+It can be tempting (and expensive) to try and create a full garden look with initial plantings.
+Don’t make this common landscaping mistake.
+Crowding your landscaping by including too many trees and plants.
 Remember most of them grow out as well as up, so allow for that.
 When you squeeze plants in too close together, they have to fight for sunlight, water and nutrients and not everyone will make it.

 6. Over or Under Fertilizing the Lawn: Giving your grass too much nourishment burns it, while not enough fertilizer also damages your lawn.
 Find out which products protect and preserve and then adhere to a regular feeding schedule.

 7. Countless Pots and Yard Décor: Items that don’t come from nature like signs, statues and decorative pots can easily overwhelm a yard.
 You want the focus to be live plants and grass and decorations to just be an accent.